Feth-i Bülend-class ironclad: Characteristics

 The ships of the Feth-i Bülend class were 72.01 m long between perpendiculars, with a beam of 11.99 m and a draft of 5.51 m.
 Their hulls was constructed with iron, and displaced 2762 MT normally and 1601 MT BOM.
 They had a crew of 16 officers and 153 enlisted men.

-The ships were powered by a single horizontal compound engine which drove one screw propeller.
+The ships were powered by a single horizontal compound steam engine which drove one screw propeller.
 Steam was provided by six coal-fired box boilers that were trunked into a single funnel amidships.
 The engine was rated at 3250 ihp and produced a top speed of 13 kn, though by 1877 Feth-i Bülend was only capable of 10 kn.
 Decades of poor maintenance had reduced both ships' speed to 8 kn by 1892.
 The Feth-i Bülend-class ships carried 600 MT of coal.
 A supplementary sailing rig was also fitted.

 Feth-i Bülend and Mukaddeme-i Hayir were armed with a battery of four 222 mm muzzle-loading Armstrong guns mounted in a central, armored casemate, two guns per side.
 The guns were positioned so as to allow any two to fire directly ahead, astern, or to either broadside.
 The casemate had heavy armor protection, with the gun battery protected by 222 mm of iron plating.
 The upper section of the casemate had thinner armor, at 150 mm thick.
-The hull had a complete armored belt at the waterline, which extended .6 m (2 ft) above the line and 1.2 m (4 ft) below.
+The hull had a complete armored belt at the waterline, which extended 0.6 m (2 ft) above the line and 1.2 m (4 ft) below.
 The above-water portion was 222 mm thick, while the submerged part was 150 mm thick.